Online Subspace Learning on Flag Manifolds for System Identification: Online subspace learning on flag manifolds

 Let $\{\bmU^t\}_{t \in \Zp}$ be a sequence of subspaces with each $\bmU^t \in \bigcup_{j=1}^{d} \Gr(p, q_j)$.
 At each time $t \in \Zp$ we observe a data sample $w_t = v_t + \eta_t$, where $v_t \in \bmU^t$ and $\eta_t$ is noise.
 Let $T \geq 1$.
 For each $t \geq T-1$, let $W_t = [w_{t-T+1}~\cdots~w_t] \in \R^{p \times T}$ be the window of the most recent $T$ data samples.
 For each $t \in \Zp$ and $j\in\{1,\dots,d\}$, we define the cost function $g_{W_t}^j \colon \Gr(p,q_j)\to\R$ by

 where $\| \cdot \|_F$ is the Frobenius norm.
 Minimizing~\eqref{eq:grass_cost_function} over $\bmU \in \Gr(p, q_j)$ is known as \ac{PCA}~\citep[Section 2.4]{boumal2023introduction} and entails finding the $q_j$-dimensional subspace that best fits the data in the sense of minimizing the projection error.
+While alternative norms (e.g., $\ell_1$) could provide improved robustness under non-Gaussian noise \citep{candes2011robust}, our focus in this work is on the geometric and algorithmic aspects of flag-based subspace tracking.
 It is well-known that \ac{PCA} admits a closed-form solution~\citep{eckart1936approximation} given by the top $q_j$ singular vectors (principal vectors) of $W_t$.
 One approach to solving the proposed problem would be running $d$ separate optimizations on each $\Gr(p, q_k)$ and select a suitable dimension, but this is computationally expensive and would yield optimal subspaces $\bmV_j^t := \argmin_{\bmU \in \Gr(p, q_j)} g_{W_t}^j(\bmU)$ that are not nested for $j=1, \dots,d$.
 The lack of nestedness has been shown \citep{szwagier2025nestedsubspacelearningflags} to cause poor performance when using subspaces for tasks such as robust subspace recovery.
 Instead, we propose optimizing over $\Flag(p,q_{1:d})$.
 For each $t\in\Zp$ we define